MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

 ## <a name="install-add-in"></a>Install the Inventory Visibility Add-in

 Before you install the add-in, register an application and add a client secret to Azure Active Directory (Azure AD) under your Azure subscription.
 For instructions, see [Register an application](/azure/active-directory/develop/quickstart-register-app) and [Add a client secret](/azure/active-directory/develop/quickstart-register-app#add-a-certificate).
-Be sure to make a note of the **Application (client) ID**, **Client secret**, and **Tenant ID** values, because you will need them later.
+Be sure to make a note of the **Application (client) ID**, **Client secret**, and **Tenant ID** values, because you'll need them later.

 > [!IMPORTANT]
 > If you have more than one LCS environment, create a different Azure AD application for each of them.
 If you use same application ID and tenant ID to install the Inventory Visibility Add-in for different environments, a token issue will occur for older environments.
 As a result, only the last installation will be valid.